uit-no/hpc-doc/guides/storage.rst

 There are no backup of files stored on the work areas.
-If you need permanent storage of large amounts of data, please contact the system administrators:
+If you need permanent storage of large amounts of data, please contact the system administrators: support-uit@notur.no
-:doc:`support-uit@notur.no <mailto:support-uit@notur.no>`

 Disk quota and accounting
 -------------------------

 Each user has the default size of the home directory 300 GB.
 If more space is needed for permanent storage, users have to apply for it.
-Please contact the system administrators, :doc:`support-uit@notur.no <mailto:support-uit@notur.no>`, for more information about this.
+Please contact the system administrators, support-uit@notur.no, for more information about this.
 Disk quota is not supported on work/scratch areas.
 Please use common courtesy and keep your work /scratch partitions clean.
 Move all files you do not need on stallo elsewhere or delete them.
 Since overfilled work/scratch partitions can cause problems, files older than 14 days are subject for deletion without any notice.

 What area to use for what data
 ------------------------------